Tiny Home Mortgage In Canada

 Home Equity Home

-With a home equity loan, you’ll be given a lump sum of money accessed from your home’s equity.
-Then, you’ll pay back what you borrowed through installment payments.
+With a home equity loan, you’ll get a lump sum of money from your home’s equity, which is repaid through installment payments.

 Your home will be used as collateral for this loan, so it’s important that you keep up with your payments or you risk losing your home.
 Moreover, due to the added security of the collateral, you may qualify for a lower interest rate and longer terms.